amruta-07/amruta-07/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8).
 - 😄 Pronouns: You can give one.
 - ⚡ Fun fact: I can work without music.
 -->
-_Here are some ideas to get you started:_

-**I am CSE'23. my main interest lies in Web Development and DSA.
-I am always curious to learn something new.**
+**I am a Third Year Student.
+Pursuing BE in Computer science.
+I'm interested in the fields of web development and seeking exciting opportunities for the same.**

+**I really like to explore new Domains.
+I am good at analysing and problem solving.
+I am a Dedicated and hardworking member of the team.**

 - 🔭 I’m currently working on Web Development Projects.
 - 🌱 I’m currently learning Best Practices for DSA and CP.